 Non-emergent transportation for MMC and HARP Members is coordinated by the NYS transportation vendor, Medical Answering Services (MAS).
+MAS now also manages transportation for Managed Long Term Care (MLTC) members in Medicaid Advantage Plus (MAP).

 Providers may also order transportation services via the Medical Answering Services website at medanswering.com; phone or fax.
 Location specific phone number and contact details can be found on the MAS website.